 Political consideration: Government can also influence the industry location of certain industries for political reasons, for the purpose of winning election.

 - To check rural-urban migration: Industries are located in rural areas by the government to check the movement of people from rural to urban centres.

 - For economic development: Industries which are equitably distributed round the country do ensure rapid economic development.

-- For strategic reasons: Government can also influence the location of certain industries for strategic reasons, e.g industries that manufacture arms and ammunition must be protected from competition.
+For strategic reasons: Government can also influence the location of certain industries for strategic reasons, e.g industry location that manufacture arms and ammunition must be protected from competition.

 - how to establish enterprises

 - what is a firm

 - price equilibrium